 Some employers also take your credit score into consideration when deciding whether to give you a job.
 Therefore, it is important that you keep your credit rating at a healthy level.

 What should I do if I have a poor credit rating?

 If you have a poor credit score, don’t panic.
-The key is to take action now and improve your credit score quickly.
+The key is to take action as soon as possible to improve your credit score.
 After you have successfully improved your credit score, you should then focus your efforts in maintaining a good credit score.